 |Cyclic rate of fire, rounds/min||600|

-Late in 2004 USSOCOM announced, that the winner for the initial SCAR contracts is the FN USA, an US-based subsidiary of the famous Belgian company Fabrique Nationale Herstal. Зrototype rifles were manufactured by FN Manufacturing Inc, US-based subsidiary to FN Herstal; This company will also handle series production of rifles.
-Starting mid-2005, first SCAR rifles went to end users in US Special Operation Forces.
-Since USSOCOM uses Navy-type “mark” designations, SCAR rifles were officially designated as 5.56 mm.
+Starting mid-2005, the first SCAR rifles went to end users in US Special Operation Forces.
+Since US SOCOM uses Navy-type “mark” designations, SCAR rifles were officially designated as 5.56 mm.
 Rifle Mark 16 (SCAR-L/Light) and 7.62 mm.
 Rifle Mark 17 (SCAR-H/Heavy).
-Despite original plans, only 7,62 mm.
-SCAR-H rifles are in current service with Us Special Forces.
-However, SCAR system enjoys steady and growing sales worrldwide, with numerous Special Forces buying both 5.56mm and 7.62mm versions.
-Finally, it seems that Belgian army is adopting 5.56 mm.
-SCAR-L as a general issue infantry rifle, to replace aging 5.56 mm.
+Despite the original plans to diversify the calibers, only 7.62 mm.
+SCAR-H rifles are in current service with US Special Forces.
+However, the SCAR system enjoys steady and growing sales worldwide, with numerous Special Forces buying both the 5.56mm and 7.62mm versions.
+Finally, it seems that the Belgian Army itself is adopting the 5.56 mm.
+SCAR-L as a general issue infantry rifle, to replace the aging 5.56 mm.
 FN FNC rifles which are no longer made by FN.

-All variants of FN SCAR rifles feature gas operated,short stroke piston action with rotating bolt locking.
-Bolt has seven radial locking lugs that lock directly into the barrel extension.
+All variants of FN SCAR rifles feature gas operated, short stroke piston action with rotating bolt locking.
+The bolt has seven radial locking lugs that lock directly into the barrel extension.